Project Information

 This research programme aims to create and design a common language for law.
 With such a language as a common denominator, the different aspects of law (be it contracts, regulations, or business logic/processes) can then talk to each other, and allow the various actors and participants in law to likewise interact with each other.
 In computer science, this common language is called a DSL (a domain-specific language).
 It is a programming language founded on mathematics and rules of logic, and specifically designed to take into account the nuances and intricacies of law.

 The creation of a DSL for the legal domain especially designed to capture its semantics and logic is a deep-tech computer science approach to law.
-It is hoped that the DSL will do for the modal calculus what functional languages do for the lambda calculus.
+The Programme represents a step along the technology-transfer pathway from academic research to commercial impact.
+At a theoretical level, it is hoped that the DSL will do for the modal calculus what functional languages do for the lambda calculus.
 Once all legal (and quasi-legal) documents and laws have a common denominator in the form of a DSL, we can apply entire suites of tools, programs, and tests across the board.

 The Programme believes that the history of computer science informs the future of legal; it opens up the possibility of applying entire families of CS concepts (such as compilation, dependency management, multilingual programming, linters, code libraries, fuzz testing, unit & integration testing, and even agile development, scrum, and open source software communities of practice) to law.
 Accompanied by static analysers capable of formal verification, a DSL may thus enable one to prove, to the extent mathematically possible, that the contracts written in the language are correct, consistent, and compliant with legislative, contractual, and business logic/process constraints.

-The research and development of a DSL for law will involve exploration into the codification of contracts.
-This research will build upon over 70 years of legal informatics, as expressed in seminal papers like The Representation of Legal Contracts, A Daskalopulu & MJ Sergot (1997); Computable Contracts, Harry Surden (2012); and Towards Machine-Understandable Contracts, Sudhir Agarwal, Kevin Xu, and John Moghtader (2016).
+The research and development of a DSL for law also investigates the codification of contracts.
+This research builds upon over 70 years of legal informatics, as expressed in seminal papers like The Representation of Legal Contracts, A Daskalopulu & MJ Sergot (1997); Computable Contracts, Harry Surden (2012); and Towards Machine-Understandable Contracts, Sudhir Agarwal, Kevin Xu, and John Moghtader (2016).